Alberta Health Care Insurance Plan (AHCIP): 2024 guide

 While the listed fees are suggestions rather than required, the guide has been successful in bringing transparency to Albertans and helped lower prices.
 Always check with your service provider before getting treatment or surgery to confirm.

-Dental care can be quite expensive if you had to pay out of pocket, but private health care in alberta can help you cover a significant percentage of these costs.
+Dental care can be quite expensive if you have to pay out of pocket, but private health care in Alberta can help you cover a significant percentage of these costs.
 If you would like to explore health insurance options, you could simply use our comparator and get quotes from Canada's best health insurance providers.

 Compare The Best Health Insurance Plans in Seconds